-From one of the country’s most acclaimed and popular novelists comes a selection of a dozen short stories “that strike to the heart” (Publishers Weekly) set in James Lee Burke’s most beloved milieu, the Deep South.
+One of the country’s most-acclaimed and popular novelists offers a selection of a dozen short stories set in James Lee Burke’s most beloved milieu, the Deep South.

 Richard Poe, a professional actor for more than thirty years, has appeared in numerous Broadway shows, including 1776 and M. Butterfly.
 On TV, he has had recurring roles on Star Trek and Frasier.
 His films include Born on the Fourth of July and Presumed Innocent.
 He is a well-known and prolific audio book performer, having narrated more than fifty books.